altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *A server walked in front of her - a large steak meal was presented to her... * ~Rossin, that is, along with many side dishes, including lobster.~ *She - Rossin, dug in.*
-"M::How am I supposed to do this?
-I can't write on that board at all."
+'M::How am I supposed to do this?
+I can not write on that board at all.'
 "R::Relax your mind, it's a new muscle - you haven't used it yet, it'll come."
 ~Rossin said between bites.~
 "R::This is delicious,"